 First, let’s talk about URLs.
 URL (Uniform Resource Locator) is a link that leads users to your website.
 These links can look different depending on the different parameters they are using.

-URL parameters are extra pieces of data that are being transferred through the link.
-First URL parameter in the link always starts with a question mark.
+UTM parameters are extra pieces of data that are being transferred through the link.
+First UTM parameter in the link always starts with a question mark.

 They have names, like medium in this example.
-If URL uses multiple parameters they are always divided with & sign.
+If a URL uses multiple UTM parameters they are always divided with & sign.

 You may also encounter URLs with a hash sign.
 It identifies an anchor link that leads to a certain part of your website.
 Anchor link parameter always finds itself at the end of a URL.

 UTM (Urchin Tracking Module) is a small piece of code that you add to your final target page URL.
 It identifies where your traffic is coming from.
-URL Parameters of a UTM code send this data to your analytics tool.
+UTM parameters of a URL link send this data to your analytics tool.
 A unique set of links for each ad will provide you with granular statistics data.
 Granular statistical data includes information about your advertising activities and their results.

 There are also a variety of tools to help you create tags, which we will cover in this article.